lsprangers/lsprangers.github.io/docs/other_concepts/SPARK.md

 	- Faster for aggregation (uses stats better)
 	- For read/writes parquet & delta are similar
 - LocalTableScan in the query details means that the JSON stats covered the query instead of actually opening the file
-	- Kinda similar to OLAP cube where we compute a lot of stuff at write time and write it to JSON
+	- Kinda similar to OLAP cube where you compute a lot of stuff at write time and write it to JSON
 - ZOrder is for sorting the rows in parquet/delta
 	- Can’t do it freestanding
 	- Apart of Optimize function